temporalio/documentation/docs-src/go/how-to-use-a-custom-payload-codec-in-go.md

 Create a custom [`PayloadCodec`](https://pkg.go.dev/go.temporal.io/sdk/converter#PayloadCodec) implementation and define your encryption/compression and decryption/decompression logic in the `Encode` and `Decode` functions.

-The [`PayloadCodec`](https://pkg.go.dev/go.temporal.io/sdk@v1.21.1/converter#PayloadCodec) converts bytes to bytes.
+The Payload Codec converts bytes to bytes.
-It must be used in an instance of [`CodecDataConverter`](https://pkg.go.dev/go.temporal.io/sdk@v1.21.1/converter#CodecDataConverter) that wraps a Data Converter to do the payload conversions, and applies the custom encoding and decoding in the `PayloadCodec` to the converted payloads.
+It must be used in an instance of [`CodecDataConverter`](https://pkg.go.dev/go.temporal.io/sdk/converter#CodecDataConverter) that wraps a Data Converter to do the payload conversions, and applies the custom encoding and decoding in the `PayloadCodec` to the converted payloads.

 The following example from the [Data Converter sample](https://github.com/temporalio/samples-go/blob/main/codec-server/data_converter.go) shows how to create a custom `NewCodecDataConverter` that wraps an instance of a Data Converter with a custom `PayloadCodec`.